Tasting

 In Ayurveda, food is closely associated with enjoyment.
 Great importance is placed on natural, unprocessed and fresh ingredients, which should ideally be eaten right after preparation.
 We learned that even fruit can be seasoned – with ginger, pepper, cardamom, cinnamon or lemon juice, for example – and that foods should be used in their entirety, including leaves, seeds and roots, as long as they are edible.
 Holistic and balanced meals that include all six tastes (rasas) – sweet, sour, salty, pungent, bitter and astringent – provide lasting energy, support vitality and promote health and healing.
 These are truly life-giving foods that nourish the body while offering rich sensory and culinary pleasure.

 Seeing and tasting are closely linked.
 The pleasure often begins with the first glimpse of the richness that nature and local cuisine reveal to us.
 At the colorful markets and in the aromatic gardens of Sri Lanka, we discovered an impressive variety of fruits and vegetables as well as herbs and spices.
-With herbs alone, more than 100 different types are used.
+With herbs alone, more than 100 different kinds are used.
 These impressions gave us plenty of inspiration for delicious dishes and sparked our curiosity.
 We definitely wanted to experience it all with our taste buds as well.

 Variety of fresh vegetables and herbs at a Sri Lankan market